 Visit http://www.uky.edu/vipcenter/ to learn more.

-If you witness or are the victim of harassment or discrimination, please contact the Office of Equal Opportunity at AskEO@email.uky.edu or (859) 257-8927 to report the incident.
+If you witness or are the victim of harassment or discrimination, please contact the Office of Institutional Equity and Equal Opportunity at AskEO@email.uky.edu or (859) 257-8927 to report the incident.
+You may also file an official report online.

 For more information, please refer to Administrative Regulation 6:1 - Policy on Discrimination and Harassment and Policy #2.0 Equal Opportunity, Discrimination, and Harassment.